 When everyone is ready, tell them that they are going to do the same activity, but this time they have to think of the words quickly and individually one after the other taking turns.
 Any student who cannot think of the next word fast enough is out of the game.

 Try different themes to keep it interesting and challenging for the students.
-The rules can be varied somewhat, but this is the general aim of the activity.
+The rules can be varied somewhat, but this is the general aim of the Word Chain game.

 Once you have completed a number of rounds, you could award the best student with a prize for positive reinforcement, especially if they are children.